Lisdoonvarna: History

 The present town is a comparatively new one by Irish standards, dating mainly from the start of the 19th century.

-The spa officially opened in 1845, but the town was visited before by people partaking of the waters.
+The spa officially opened in 1845, but the town was visited before by people partaking of the waters, fed by sulfur springs thought to have medicinal benefits.
 Even by the 1880s, however, the facilities were quite primitive.
-The wells were privately owned by the Guthrie family and were later developed and baths built by the new owner, a Dr. Westropp, who lived in a house overlooking the spa.
+The wells were privately owned by the Guthrie family.
+They were later developed and baths built by the new owner, a Dr. Westropp, who lived in a house overlooking the spa.

 On 11 September 1887, the house of landowner Mike Walsh was attacked by "moonlighters" (members of one of the organized bands of desperados that carried on a system of agrarian outrages in Ireland).
 A detachment of the Royal Irish Constabulary (RIC) defended the house and its owner, and there was heavy fighting in and around the house.
 Head Constable Whelehan was killed.
 All the moonlighters were captured.
 Seven constables, four acting constables and two head constables received the Constabulary Medal for valour.

 The spa prospered into the 20th century.
 In 1920, it was called the "Homberg of the Irish priests".

 The area was officially classified as part of the West Clare Gaeltacht, an Irish-speaking community, until 1956.

 Historical maps of Lisdoonvarna show how the Main Street looked in the nineteenth century.
 It also gives the location of the RIC barracks and the many hotels associated with the town, such as Queen's Hotel and Eagle Hotel, amongst others.

 Arts and culture

 Matchmaking festival

-In September each year since 1857 one of Europe's largest matchmaking events is held in the town attracting upwards of 40,000 romantic hopefuls, bachelor farmers and accompanying revellers.
+In September each year since 1857, one of Europe's largest matchmaking events is held in the town, attracting upwards of 40,000 romantic hopefuls, bachelor farmers, and accompanying revellers.
 The month-long event is an important tourist attraction.
 The current matchmaker is Willie Daly, a fourth-generation matchmaker.

 Music festival

-The Lisdoonvarna Music Festival took place near the town between 1978 and 1983 and is celebrated in a song written by the Irish folk singer Christy Moore.
-This festival took place until 1983, when the last event was marred by a riot and the accidental drowning of eight people.
+The Lisdoonvarna Music Festival took place near the town between 1978 and 1983 and is celebrated in a song written by Irish folk singer Christy Moore.
+This festival took place until 1983; it ended after the last event was marred by a riot and the accidental drowning of eight people.